jasonlryan/zeno_kb/z_1/tools/README.md

 ### 3. **Data Converter** (`dataConverter.js`)

-Converts CSV data to JSON format with intelligent field mapping.
+Converts CSV data to JSON format with intelligent field mapping. **Now fully schema-driven: all field mapping and type handling is based on `schema.json`.**

 **Features:**

 - CSV to JSON conversion
-- Intelligent field mapping and defaults
+- Intelligent field mapping and defaults (from schema)
 - Tag generation from content
 - Category and function assignment
 - Featured tool selection
+- **Schema-driven: no hardcoded field names, adapts to schema changes**

 **Usage:**